 Addressing members of the public (whether directly or by the use of pre-recorded speech or messages) to encourage members of the public to enter a premises, purchase goods or both.
-Touting is defined as soliciting business to premises, whether by addressing members of the public directly or through the emission of music or other noise calculated to attract business.

-Any activity in the public place that involves an event, festival, and promotion, active selling, offering for sale, soliciting, street performance (busking), spruiking, collecting money for fundraising purposes and handing out promotional material and leaflets.
+Touting is defined as soliciting business to premises, whether by addressing members of the public directly or through the emission of music or other noise and promotion, active selling, offering for sale, soliciting, street performance (busking), spruiking, collecting money for fundraising purposes and handing out promotional material and leaflets.